 - In a large dutch oven or other heavy-bottomed pot, heat olive oil over medium-high heat.

-- Add broccoli and seasonings and cook covered under low-medium heat for about 35-40 minutes until broccoli is soft.
+- Add broccoli, cumin, thyme, nutmeg, salt and pepper and cook covered under low-medium heat for about 35-40 minutes until broccoli is soft.

-- Remove from heat and puree using an immersion blender on low speed.
+- Remove from heat and ladle into a blender (alternatively, use an immersion blender to puree)

 - Add almond milk and blend until smooth.